TheTheoM/HybridIDPS/README.md

 - If it fails, reinstall npcap with compatability mode in the installer, and reinstall snort.

 ### 3. Fix the broken Snort config file and create missing files.
-  - This will go over alot of the same as this youtube, but I will shorten it to steps. https://www.youtube.com/watch?v=naLbhKW62nY
+  - This will go over alot of the same as this youtube, but I will shorten it to steps shown below to save you time. https://www.youtube.com/watch?v=naLbhKW62nY
 #### 3.1 Download the rules folder and snort.conf from this github.
   - Replace the rules folder at C:\Snort\rules with the downloaded folder.
 If the rules-folder doesn't exist, paste it in anyway.
   - Replace the snort.conf at C:\Snort\etc\snort.conf with the downloaded file.